Do you still keep paper records? Are you scanning those documents, or considering having those document scanned?

 Then, the important elements that make up the structure of the document must be added back in because they provide the context for how the software will interpret text on the page.

-The process is simple.
-Remove everything that isn’t text, read the text, then add back in the document structure and interpret the meaning of the text.
+- Then add back in the document structure and interpret the meaning of the text

 And to do a really good job of reading the text, the machine will need to use multiple OCR tools (we call them engines).
 One OCR engine might be better with handwriting, while another is better at reading those odd fonts on checks.

-Now the software knows what’s on the page and the meaning of specific data elements like dates, numbers, quantities, line items, addresses, checkboxes, etc.
+Now the software knows what’s on the page and the meaning of specific data elements like:

 Your job is to tell the machine how you want to integrate the data within your information system(s).
 Easy!